CraftTogetherMC/CraftBahn/README.md

 # CraftBahn

 ![](https://media.tenor.com/images/b31da936191fcccadb8fc6e0fc777070/tenor.gif)

 CraftBahn is a plugin for minecraft servers using [Bukkit](https://bukkit.org), [SpigotMC](https://www.spigotmc.org) or [PaperMC](https://papermc.io), that we developed for our [CraftTogetherMC](https://github.com/CraftTogetherMC) minecraft server.
 It serves as an add-on for the [TrainCarts](https://github.com/bergerhealer/TrainCarts) plugin and primarily serves the purpose of managing destinations.
 It also adds action signs for TrainCarts which serve as cross-server portals, driving players and mobs from one server to another.

+### A big thank you and lots of love go out to [TeamBergerhealer](https://github.com/bergerhealer)
+Also a lot of appreciation goes to the People behind [Cloud](https://github.com/Incendo/cloud) and [Adventure](https://github.com/KyoriPowered/adventure)!

 [![](https://i.imgur.com/SzkHTE8.png)](https://www.youtube.com/watch?v=8XCvmY8EPtk)